-When we left Iquitos we spent the next 13 hours catching three different flights, all with various issues.
-By the time we reached the Galapagos we’d managed two hours sleep between airport floors and uncomfy plane seats
+When we left Iquitos we spent the next 13 hours catching three different flights.
+Each and everyone had various issues.
+By the time we reached the Galapagos we’d managed two hours sleep between airport floors and uncomfortable plane seats

-The airline staff marked our bags with priority tickets, telling us this would mean our bags were out first, giving us more time to check them in again.
+The airline staff marked our bags with priority tickets.
+They told us this would mean our bags were out first and would give us more time to check them in again.

 We arrived in Lima and discovered priority labels mean absolutely nothing.
-My bag was one of the last to be taken off the plane it seemed.
+My bag was one of the last to be taken off the plane.

 We rushed over to checkin and before even joining the queue we were asked for our ticket to leave Ecuador.
 We hadn’t even got into Ecuador yet!
 We explained we had a ticket, but couldn’t show it as it wasn’t printed and we had no phones (both being lost), and thus couldn’t show her an email either.
 She let us proceed to the checkin desk and we thought that would be the end of it.

 At the desk we were asked to show our leaving ticket again.
 It wasn’t enough that we had a ticket and knew our leaving date, he needed to see the confirmation.
 In fact he needed to see it so bad that he gave us his laptop to use (then followed some panic when I remembered the email was on my university email which no longer exists).

 Finally we found some details and he copied all of them on to his system, he wouldn’t explain why.
 At least the plane had been delayed by a few hours!